-Double tap to open the mail.
+Double tap to open the mail message.

 The type of the attachment will often be one of the following, but you may encounter others: